xgess/thumbs_up/README.md

 You can easily retrieve voteable object collections based on the properties of their votes:

-    @items = Item.tally(
+    @items = Item.tally.limit(10).where('created_at > ?', 2.days.ago).having('vote_count < 10')
-      {  :at_least => 1,
-          :at_most => 10000,
-          :start_at => 2.weeks.ago,
-          :end_at => 1.day.ago,
-          :limit => 10,
-          :order => "items.name DESC"
-      })

-This will select the Items with between 1 and 10,000 votes, the votes having been cast within the last two weeks (not including today), then display the 10 last items in an alphabetical list. *This tallies all votes, regardless of whether they are +1 (up) or -1 (down).*
+This will select the Items with less than 10 votes, the votes having been cast within the last two days, with a limit of 10 items. *This tallies all votes, regardless of whether they are +1 (up) or -1 (down).* The #tally method returns an ActiveRecord Relation, so you can chain the normal method calls on to it.

-##### Tally Options:
-    :start_at    - Restrict the votes to those created after a certain time :end_at      - Restrict the votes to those created before a certain time :conditions  - A piece of SQL conditions to add to the query :limit       - The maximum number of voteables to return :order       - A piece of SQL to order by.
-Eg 'votes.count desc' or 'voteable.created_at desc' :at_least    - Item must have at least X votes :at_most     - Item may not have more than X votes

 #### Tallying Rank ("Plusminus")

 **You most likely want to use this over the normal tally**

 This is similar to tallying votes, but this will return voteable object collections based on the sum of the differences between up and down votes (ups are +1, downs are -1).
 For Instance, a voteable with 3 upvotes and 2 downvotes will have a plusminus of 1.

-    @items = Item.plusminus_tally(
+    @items = Item.plusminus_tally.limit(10).where('created_at > ?', 2.days.ago).having('plusminus > 10')
-      {  :at_least => 1,
-          :at_most => 10000,
-          :start_at => 2.weeks.ago,
-          :end_at => 1.day.ago,
-          :limit => 10,
-          :order => "items.name DESC"
-      })

-##### Plusminus Tally Options:
-    :start_at    - Restrict the votes to those created after a certain time :end_at      - Restrict the votes to those created before a certain time :conditions  - A piece of SQL conditions to add to the query :limit       - The maximum number of voteables to return :ascending   - Boolean Default false.
-If specified true, results will be returned in ascending order (from bottom up) :at_least    - Item must have at least X votes :at_most     - Item may not have more than X votes

 #### Lower level queries